isabella232/solutions-geoevent-java/solutions-geoevent/processors/eventjoiner-processor/README.md

 * In 2nd GeoEvent Simulator click the 'Step' button.
 * In the TCP-console you will see that the Received Event (Event Definition name) is join-events with a comma separated list of values.
 Note that the url values are represented in brackets indicating a joined attribute.
 * Try stepping the 1st simulator multiple times.
 Note that no event is produced in the console.
 * Next step the 2nd simulator.
 Notice that the console outputs an event, demonstrating the cacheing behavior.
-Step an equal number of times in the 2nd simulator as inm the first simulator in the previous step.
+Step an equal number of times in the 2nd simulator as in the first simulator in the previous step.
 Note that an event is created for each.

 ## Licensing